Complexible/stardog-release/README.md

 		$ bosh upload stemcell https://bosh.io/d/stemcells/bosh-warden-boshlite-ubuntu-trusty-go_agent

-4. Create a release by following the steps 4, 5, and 6 from the AWS deployment.
+4. Create a new release:

+		$ ./create_release path/to/your/stardog-license-key.bin

 5. Create a manifest for your deployment:

 	```